 There are also musicians to entertain your guests with music from different genres: classical, folk, and pop – American or Latino.
 The perfect playlist is waiting to be created according to your musical taste.
 You can hire a company to customize your invitations and make your guests feel special.

 The cost of your Costa Rica wedding will vary according to the type of services you want.
 If there is going to be alcohol in the reception, prices will undoubtedly go up.

 A beautiful ceremony and reception for 40 people can cost under USD $6,000 depending on the season.
 You can budget less than $4,000 for a small intimate wedding with 20 people.
 Rental of the venue can go from $1,500 to $2,000 and don’t forget to ask if chairs and tables are going to be included.
 A good figure to keep in your head is to budget between $100 to $400 for every person on your guest list.

 For those who are going and want to stay a few more days, a week of holidays here can cost between $800 and $1,500 for mid-price hotels and standard tours and excursions.
 If the budget is more flexible, you can spend up to $2,500 with luxurious accommodation and activities.

 We hope we’ve convinced you to make Costa Rica your wedding destination.
 Now, let your imagination run wild.
 What do you want your special day to look like?
 Will it be simple and romantic?
 Adventurous and edgy?
 How much money is available for the ceremony?

-Let’s chat and let one of our dedicated Wedding Planners help you plan the wedding of your dreams at the Drift Away Eco Lodge.
+Let’s chat and let one of our dedicated Wedding Planners help you plan the wedding of your dreams at the Blue Zone Resort.